Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 users, in which case a user can trivially detect that they're being impersonated by viewing the public keys attached to their account.
-However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" of the log which is permanent and easily detectable with out-of-band communication.
+However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable with out-of-band communication.

 The critical improvement of KT over related protocols like Certificate Transparency  {{?I-D.ietf-trans-rfc6962-bis}} is that KT includes an efficient